ravenspacepublishing/AIRI/README.md

 In the hooks folder run:
 - npm install - to install dependencies
-- npm dev - to watch and build during development
+- npm run dev - to watch and build during development
-- npm build - build for production
+- npm run build - build for production

 # Structure